CloudReactor/cloudreactor-procwrapper/README.md

                             populate the configuration for embedded mode.
 By default, the file format is assumed to be in JSON.
                             Specify multiple times to include multiple locations.
-      --config-merge-strategy {SHALLOW,REPLACE,ADDITIVE,TYPESAFE_REPLACE,TYPESAFE_ADDITIVE}
+      --config-merge-strategy {DEEP,SHALLOW,REPLACE,ADDITIVE,TYPESAFE_REPLACE,TYPESAFE_ADDITIVE}
-                            Merge strategy for merging config files with mergedeep.
-Defaults to SHALLOW, which does not require mergedeep.
-All other strategies require the mergedeep python package to be installed.
+                            Merge strategy for merging configurations.
+Defaults to 'DEEP', which does not require mergedeep.
+Besides the 'SHALLOW' strategy, all other strategies require the mergedeep python package to be installed.
       --overwrite_env_during_resolution
-                            Do not overwrite existing environment variables when resolving them
+                            Overwrite existing environment variables when
+                            resolving them
       --config-ttl CONFIG_TTL
                             Number of seconds to cache resolved environment